-You must be enrolled in the High Deductible Health Plan (HDHP) option under the medical plan to be eligible to establish an HSA.
+You must be enrolled in the High Deductible Plan with HSA option under the medical plan to be eligible to establish an HSA.
 You can stop or change your HSA contributions (within the contribution limits) at any time.

 Transportation Reimbursement Incentive Program